-(c) If the Authority fails to provide the Annual Report to the Dissemination Agent by the date required in subsection (a) of this Section 3, the Dissemination Agent shall send a notice to the Authority (with a copy to the Bond Trustee (if other than the Dissemination Agent) advising of such failure.
-Whether or not such notice is given or received, if the Authority thereafter fails to submit the Annual Report to the Dissemination Agent within fifteen (15) Business Days after the Annual Report was due pursuant to the provisions of subsection (a) of this Section 3, the Dissemination Agent shall promptly send a notice to the National Repository (with copies of said notice to the Authority and the Bond Trustee) in substantially the form attached as EXHIBIT "A" hereto.
+(c) If the Authority fails to provide the Annual Report to the Dissemination Agent by the date required in subsection (a) of this Section 3, the Dissemination Agent shall send a notice to the Authority advising of such failure.
+Whether or not such notice is given or received, if the Authority thereafter fails to submit the Annual Report to the Dissemination Agent within fifteen (15) Business Days after the Annual Report was due pursuant to the provisions of subsection (a) of this Section 3, the Dissemination Agent shall promptly send a notice (with a copy of said notice to the Authority) to the National Repository in substantially the form attached as EXHIBIT "A" hereto.

 SECTION 4.
 Contents of Annual Report.

-(a) Annual Report shall mean: (i) the general financial information and operating data of the Authority consistent with the information set the Official Statement of the Authority, dated March \\\, 2023, prepared in connection with the public offering and sale of the 2023 Bonds ("Official Statement") under the caption "THE AUTHORITY - Revenues" as it relates to the annual results of operations (audited) for the Landfill (as defined in the Official Statement); and (ii)

-the Authority's annual financial statements for all activities of the Authority, including but not limited to the Landfill, audited by an independent certified public accountant, provided that the annual audited financial statements of the Authority may be submitted separately from the balance of the Annual Report and later than the date required in Section 3(a) hereof for the filing of the Annual Report if the annual audited financial statements are not available by that date, but only if the unaudited financial statements of the Authority are included in the Annual Report.
+Annual Report shall mean: (i) the general financial information and operating data of the Authority consistent with the information set the Official Statement of the Authority, dated July 1, 2025, prepared in connection with the public offering and sale of the 2025 Bonds ("Official Statement") under the caption "THE AUTHORITY - Revenues" as it relates to the annual results of operations (audited) for the Landfill (as defined in the Official Statement); and (ii) the Authority's annual financial statements for all activities of the Authority, including but not limited to the Landfill, audited by an independent certified public accountant, provided that the annual audited financial statements of the Authority may be submitted separately from the balance of the Annual Report and later than the date required in Section 3(a) hereof for the filing of the Annual Report if the annual audited financial statements are not available by that date, but only if the unaudited financial statements of the Authority are included in the Annual Report.